Zheng Yi Sao

-In 1810, Zheng Yi Sao negotiated a surrender to the Qing authorities which allowed her and Zhang Bao to retain a substantial fleet and avoid prosecution.
-At the time of her surrender, she personally commanded 24 ships and over 1,400 pirates.
-She died in 1844 at the age of about 68, having lived a relatively peaceful and prosperous life since the end of her career in piracy.
-Zheng Yi Sao has been described as history's most successful female pirate, and one of the most successful pirates in history.
+In 1810, Zheng Yi Sao negotiated a surrender to Qing authorities that allowed her and Zhang Bao to retain 24 ships and over 1,400 pirates and to avoid prosecution.
+She died in 1844 at the age of about 68, having lived a relatively peaceful and prosperous life after her career in piracy.
+Zheng Yi Sao has been described as history's most successful female pirate and among the most successful pirates overall.

 Early life

-Zheng Yi Sao was born in 1775 in around Xinhui, Guangdong.
-She was possibly a Tanka, who worked as a prostitute or procurer on a floating Tanka brothel (花船) in Guangdong.
+Zheng Yi Sao was born in 1775 near Xinhui, Guangdong.
+She may have been a Tanka, and is sometimes described as having worked on a floating Tanka brothel (花船) in Guangdong, possibly as a prostitute or procurer, although evidence for this claim is lacking.

 Marriage to Zheng Yi

-In 1801, Shi Yang married Zheng Yi, a well-known pirate.

-Zheng Yi was a pirate who fought as a privateer for the Vietnamese Tây Sơn dynasty in the Tây Sơn wars against Qing China and later Nguyễn Ánh.
+In 1801, Shi Yang married Zheng Yi, a pirate.
+Zheng Yi fought as a privateer for the Vietnamese Tây Sơn dynasty in the Tây Sơn wars and later Nguyễn Ánh (Gia Long), first emperor of the Nguyễn dynasty.
 Under Tây Sơn patronage, he fought in his cousin Zheng Qi's fleet.
-Zheng Yi hailed from a family of well-known pirates whose roots traced back to the Ming dynasty.
-He had an adopted son, Zhang Bao, who had been abducted by Zheng Yi in 1798 at the age of 15, and subsequently pressed into piracy.
+Zheng Yi hailed from a family of pirates whose roots traced back to the Ming dynasty.
+He had an adopted son, Zhang Bao, whom he had abducted in 1798 at age 15 and pressed into piracy.

-A year after their marriage in February 1802, Zheng Yi's cousin Zheng Qi was captured and executed by Nguyễn forces in the town of Jiangping (江平) on the border of Vietnam and China, near what is now Dongxing (东兴).
+A year after Shi and Zheng's marriage, in February 1802, Zheng Yi's cousin Zheng Qi was captured and executed by Nguyễn forces in the town of Jiangping (江平) on the border of Vietnam and China, near what is now Dongxing (东兴).
 On July 20, 1802, Nguyễn Ánh entered the city of Thăng Long, ending the Tây Sơn dynasty.
-Zheng Yi quickly took over Zheng Qi's fleet after his death, and sailed back to the Chinese coast together with the rest of the Chinese pirates formerly under Tây Sơn patronage.
-A period of infighting among the pirates near the Guangdong coast followed; but with the help of Zheng Yi Sao, who was a capable consolidator and organizer, Zheng Yi was able to unite the pirates into a confederation through the signing of an agreement on July 1805 in which each pirate leader agreed to sacrifice some of his autonomy for the greater good.
-The confederation consisted of six fleets known by the colour of their flags – red, black, blue, white, yellow, and purple.
-Zheng Yi commanded the biggest fleet in the confederation, the Red Flag Fleet.
+Zheng Yi took over Zheng Qi's fleet after his death and sailed back to the Chinese coast with the pirates formerly under Tây Sơn patronage.

+Following a period of infighting among pirates near Guangdong, Zheng Yi, with the capable support of Zheng Yi Sao, united the pirates into a confederation through an agreement signed in July 1805.
+Each pirate leader agreed to sacrifice some of his autonomy for the greater good.
+The confederation consisted of six fleets, distinguished the color of their flags – red, black, blue, white, yellow, and purple.
+Zheng Yi commanded the largest, the 200-Ship Red Flag Fleet.